 Each share of the Company's Class C Common Stock entitles its holder, initially Michael Seifert, to a number of votes per share (rounded up to the nearest whole number) equal to (a) the aggregate number of outstanding shares of Class A Common Stock entitled to vote on the applicable matter as of the applicable record date plus 100, divided by (b) the aggregate number of outstanding shares of Class C Common Stock (the "Per Share Class C Voting Power").
-As of the Closing Date, as a result of his ownership of 100% of the outstanding class C Common Stock, Mr. Seifert has approximately 52.62% of the voting power of the Company, and the result of most matters to be voted upon by the Company's stockholders will be controlled by Mr. Seifert, who can base his vote upon his best judgment and his fiduciary duties to PSQ stockholders.
-Each share of Class A Common Stock.
+As of the Closing Date, as a result of his ownership of 100% of the outstanding Class C Common Stock, Mr. Seifert has approximately 52.62% of the voting power of the Company, and the result of most matters to be voted upon by the Company's stockholders will be controlled by Mr. Seifert, who can base his vote upon his best judgment and his fiduciary duties to PSQ stockholders.
+Each share of Class C Common Stock held by Mr. Seifert may be converted by Mr. Seifert at any time into one (1) share of Class A Common Stock.